 It’s safe to say there are no sweeping approaches to how lenders determine how much mortgage a borrower can afford, but they look at nearly identical criteria across the board.
 Gaining insight into what your lender thinks you can take on and how they decide this can help you build your case.

-To ensure you are a star candidate for a loan, keep these lender priorities in mind.
+To ensure you are a star candidate for a loan, keep the following lender priorities in mind.

 Your Down Payment